uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/workshop-researcher-passports.md

 There was a question of whether an independent body needs to exist to accredit these passports, or whether providing appropriate researcher details would be sufficient on a TRE-by-TRE basis.

-Further discussions centred around processes to interrogate validity of researcher records, how to record 'untrustworthy' researchers, and how to accommodate different levels of permission for different researchers, depending on how sensitive the project they are working on is
+Further discussions centred around processes to interrogate validity of researcher records, how to record 'untrustworthy' researchers, and how to accommodate different levels of permission for different researchers, depending on how sensitive the project they are working on is.

 ### Raw notes